 - Immediately controlling your hands and paying attention when you feel stress/anxiety.

 Essentially mindfulness is simply an awareness of the present.
 Habits are more common when you’re lost in your own thoughts or busy with other things.
 That’s why many people with trichotillomania pull their hair while driving or while sitting at home watching TV: their mind isn’t on what their hands are doing, they’re just thinking about their anxieties.

 Training yourself to be more aware of the present and your behaviors through these regular reminders is an important step for avoiding trichotillomania.

-In addition, if your hands aren’t free you cannot pull your hair.
+Also, if your hands aren’t free you cannot pull your hair.
 A large part of curing trichotillomania is simply breaking the habit.
 Keeping your hands busy is a great way to start breaking that habit.

 But what can you do with your hands?

 Some ideas include: